Skip to Content

 I’m spending a week in Paris.
 I spent a week in Rome.

-Passer chez + place means to go, pass or drop by.
-For these sentences, uses être as the auxiliary verb in the passé composé.
+When passer is used with chez + a place (to go or drop by), it takes être as the auxiliary verb in the passé composé.

 Je passe chez mon ami.
 Je suis passé chez mon ami.